Skip to main content

 • On average, a burglary occurs in the United States once every 23 seconds!

-• In 2018, in the United States alone, fire departments responded to fire alarms every 24 seconds.
+• In 2023, in the United States alone, fire departments responded to 1,388,500 fire alarms.

 Hopefully, these statistics help to convince you of the importance of insuring your belongings.
 But are you as protected as you think?

 We often recommend additional coverage above and beyond your homeowner’s policy.
 Customizing your insurance to fit your unique situation is an important step in getting the coverage you need.
-Some people think that they don’t need to worry about seeking out any additional coverage because they have a homeowner’s insurance policy.
-This is a common misconception.
-With that in mind, let’s look at the limits of a typical homeowner’s insurance policy.

 Limits of Homeowner’s Insurance Policy